 You are two months old!
 I can’t believe it.
 That sounds like such a big age, and in my head I still want you to be tiny little things, but you’re getting farther and farther from that.
 The last two months have been the longest two months in existence, and yet it’s also gone so fast.
 (I am quite sure I will have this sentiment every month and every year down the road.
 Bear with me, I’ve always been sentimental.
 Tough cookies. :D)

 This month you lost your grip reflex, and we can see you moving your fingers individually.
 You do still grab onto our fingers, but less often and not automatic, and so it feels more deliberate.
 You still have your startle reflex, which I imagine you will lose soon.

 We have no problem telling you apart–to us you look completely different.
-Emmett, your face is a little squarer, Malcolm, yours is a little rounder, and you both have such chubby cheeks!
+E, your face is a little squarer, M, yours is a little rounder, and you both have such chubby cheeks!
 Of course people who just meet you think you’re identical.
 We do keep a toenail painted just in case, though.
 It helps us identify who’s who in photos too.
 You can each make faces that look exactly like the other, which is interesting.